mike-sierra/deotp/06_filter.md

 # Filtering

-1. You already saw how to generate a hit count for an entire directory structure:
+1. In the previous section you saw how to generate a hit count for repeated lines within a file.
+Here's how to do a hit count for matches across many files within a directory tree:

         $ grep -cri "search" .

+    The dot at the end means to search the current directory.
+The `-r` searches recursively.
+The `-i` matches both upper- and lowercase.
+The `-c` displays the number of matches rather than the contents of the matching line.

-    The output is unsorted, and includes files with no hits:
+    The output is unsorted, and includes files with no hits at all:

         filter.md:0
         inspect.md:4